arduino/docs-content/content/learn/04.electronics/10.power-pins/power-pins.md

 2. Powering via a barrel jack connector / JST connector if available on the board.

-3. Powering via the Vin pin
+3. Powering via the VIN (Voltage In) pin.

 4. Powering via the 3V3/5V pin

 The USB